frankcohen/EleksTubeIPSHack/README.md

 * `TFT_eSPI` by Bodmer (developed on v2.3.61)
 * `Time` by Michael Margolis (developed on v1.6.0)
 * `LittleFS' by lorol (developed on v1.0.6)
+* `ESP32 HTTPS Server` by Frank Hessel fhessel (developed on v1.0.0)

+And download the zip and install in Arduino IDE using Sketch -> Include Library -> Add ZIP Library:
 * `Jpeg decoder library`, version Apr 24, 2021 at https://github.com/Bodmer/TJpg_Decoder

 ### Configure the `TFT_eSPI` library